 - In the navigation pane, choose State Manager.

-- In the search bar, choose Instance Id and Equal, and then enter the instance ID.
+- In the search bar, select Instance Id and Equal, and then enter the instance ID.

-- Confirm that the Status is Success, and then choose Execution history to verify the association executions.
+- Confirm that the Status is Success, and then choose Execution history to check the status of other association executions.

-- If the Status is Failed, then choose Execution id, Output to review the output details and identify the cause of the issue.
+If the Status is Failed, then choose Execution id, and then choose Output to review the output details and identify the cause of the issue.

-- If the Status is Pending, then verify that you followed all the previous troubleshooting steps.
-Then, review the logs on the EC2 instance for any error messages to identify the cause of the issue.
-For instructions, see the Review logs to find error messages section.
+If the Status is Pending, then check the logs on the EC2 instance for error messages that help you identify the cause of the issue.
+For instructions, proceed to Review logs to find error messages.

-Verify that your account has the required permission to add computer objects to the domain.
-For more information, see Delegate directory join privileges for AWS Managed Microsoft AD.
+Make sure that you configured your AWS account to have the required permissions to add computer objects to the domain.

 Review logs to find error messages

-If you still can't join a domain, then review the following logs on the instance to find error messages.
+If you still can't join a domain, then check the following instance logs for error messages.

-To see AWS Systems Manager Agent (SSM Agent) logs, go to %PROGRAMDATA%\Amazon\SSM\Logs\.
+Check the AWS Systems Manager Agent (SSM Agent) logs.

 To open a log file, run the following command in a command prompt: